SimHacker/lloooomm/03-Resources/documentation/pets-petify-summary.md

 - Will Wright → SimCity (project as pet)
 - Craig Reynolds → Boids algorithm
 - Scott Draves → Electric Sheep (already mutual!)
-- Debugging Cats → Their favorite bugs
+- Feline Debugging Team → Their favorite bugs
 - All documents → Their HTML outputs

 ## The Magic of PETIFY